What is a Good Credit Score?

 - Many banks and credit card issuers offer customers free FICO scores every month, so look at your account online.

-- Equifax, one of the three credit bureaus, now offers free scores at myFICO.com/free.
+- Equifax, one of the three credit bureaus, offers free scores at myFICO.com/free.

 Checking your credit score using FICO or Vantage, called a “soft pull,” will not harm your credit score.
 But when you apply for a credit card or loan, the lender will conduct a “hard pull,” running a report that will temporarily lower your credit score.
 That is why knowing your credit score is so important before applying for a loan or card.
-If you have applied for a few credit cards and been rejected, for example, your credit score will be lower and it will be even harder to qualify for a new card until some time has passed and your credit score has recovered.
+If you have applied for a few credit cards and been rejected, your credit score will be lower and it will be even harder to qualify for a new card until some time has passed and your credit score has recovered.

 There are myriad factors that determine your credit score.
 FICO and VantageScore base their algorithms on the same underlying data but assign a different weight to the same criteria.
 FICO and VantageScore get these data in turn from three credit bureaus that track your credit activity: Equifax, Experian and TransUnion.
 As a result, you may see slightly different scores based on whether data was pulled from all three bureaus or just one.